Speaker of the Grand National Assembly

 This article lists the speakers of the Grand National Assembly of Turkey.
-The name of the parliament of the Republic of Turkey, originally and currently the Grand National Assembly of Turkey (Türkiye Büyük Millet Meclisi) since its establishment on 23 April 1920, has for short periods been changed.
+The name of the parliament of Turkey, originally and currently the Grand National Assembly of Turkey (Türkiye Büyük Millet Meclisi) since its establishment on 23 April 1920, has for short periods been changed.

 A Senate also existed besides the National Assembly between 1960 and 1980.

 List of speakers

+Temporary speakers

+When a new session of the Grand National Assembly meets, the oldest parliament member temporarily acts as the speaker until a new speaker is elected.